-50 percent of the in-county tuition per credit hour for each credit hour attempted and awarded - 50 percent of this fee will be refunded if examination is not passed.

-4. The College may charge each student in a course an academic fee to cover the real cost of materials and services used.
-The fee must be approved by the President and is published in the course schedule so that students may be aware of the fees to be assessed when they register.
+- 2. College Challenge Examination: - 50 percent of the in-county tuition per credit hour for each credit hour attempted and awarded 50 percent of this fee will be refunded if examination is not passed. - 3.
+The College may charge each student in a course an academic fee to cover the real cost of materials and services used.
 In addition to academic course fees and ordinary materials, supplies, and textbooks, certain courses and programs require additional out-of-pocket purchases of special materials, supplies or other items due to their specialized coursework.
-A list of these estimated out-of-pocket expenses is published on the college tuition and fees webpage.
+A list of these estimated out-of-pocket estimated expenses is published on the college tuition and fees webpage. - 4.
+Academic Fees are charged by course to cover the real cost of material and services used during a course.
+The below academic fees will be charged to the student account at time of registration and can be viewed on student account.